Odin-SMR/hermod/Documentation/odin.hermod.rst

 The odin.config i more or less a configuration package Hermod and Iasco shares this package

+odin.iasco

+This runs and manages the IASCO model.

 HERMOD Installation
 -------------------

 For the moment hermod is running from the development source i.e. from the directory ``~odinop/hermod_jm`` for ubuntu 10.04 and  ``~odinop/hermod_glass`` for 9.08 this directory is checked out from svn.
-This is not by any mean the ideal way to maintain a piece of software.
+This is not by any means the ideal way to maintain a piece of software.
 This is a temporary solution.

 Best way to continue development is to separate development and production.